Oppn steps up pressure on LS Speaker for stringent action against Bidhuri; BJP alleges derogatory remarks made against PM | Politics

 ''I, therefore, request you to constitute an 'Inquiry Committee' to investigate the utterances made by various members during the said discussion and also to inquire the extent of culpability of various other members of Parliament in instigating our citizens by way of their comments made in the House,'' he wrote to the Speaker.

-Members of the TMC and NCP among others have written to the Speaker seeking action against Bidhuri.

-BJP's Haryana in-charge Biplab Kumar Deb hit out at Haryana Congress chief Udai Bhan for allegedly making derogatory remarks against against Modi and Khattar.
+BJP's Haryana in-charge Biplab Kumar Deb hit out at state Congress chief Udai Bhan for allegedly making derogatory remarks against against Modi and Khattar.

 He dubbed Bhan's remarks as a reflection of the "pervert mentality" of the opposition party.